 Career development is a lifelong process of self-discovery, career exploration, gaining meaningful experiences, intentional reflection, and career decision-making and planning.
 Utilize CLA Career Services staff and resources to help you navigate your career exploration and post-graduation planning process.
+You may use Career Services for one year post-graduation.

 In addition, what you do outside of the classroom can improve your confidence, enhance your skills, and build your resume.
 Therefore, we encourage you to seek out real-world experience through research opportunities, community engagement, and internships to help you feel confident in your decision upon graduation.
 Students may also also gain valuable and relevant skills in urban studies with an independent study or through the learning abroad program.